midnightntwrk/midnight-architecture/proposals/README.md

 - [0006: Coins in Abcird](./0006-abcird-coins.md) for specifying how coins should be used in Abcird.
 - [0007: Contract Interfaces in Abcird](./0007-abcird-contract-interfaces.md) for handling private oracle calls and calls to other contracts in Abcird.
 - [0008: Signatures of Knowledge in Abcird](./0008-abcird-sok.md) for noting that we want to target SoKs.
+- [0009: Cryptographic transaction markers](./0009-transaction-marking.md) for maintaining privacy when using a remote service for indexing wallet data